 One of my favorite treats to make on snow days are scones using a recipe that I found in Glamour magazine back in 1984.
 It was called Idiot-Proof Scones, which got my attention.
-I am glad it did, because they are so easy to make and DELISH.
+I am glad it did, because it is the best scone recipe ever!

 See, I am not making it up – the recipe is really called, Idiot-Proof Scones.
 I still have my original, splattered-on photocopy of the actual recipe from the magazine.
 It is right up my alley in the kitchen – fast and uncomplicated.

 My daughter’s and I have tweaked the recipe a bit over the years in the way of additions we put on top or into the mix.

 Following the recipe, mix in the dry ingredients first, then follow with butter, sugar, and milk.
 Mix with a fork until blended.